-Upon finding a suitable date for your tattoo, I will require a deposit (usually via PayPal) to secure the booking.
+I will then send a link to my calendar so you can find a suitable date for your tattoo, and pay a deposit (via PayPal) to secure the booking.
 This will then be deducted from the total cost of your tattoo on the day.

 Designs are done so they’re ready for you on the day of your appointment.
 Don’t worry, you will get to see the design before it’s tattooed on you, and you will be given an opportunity to make any changes if you wish.
 I want you to love your tattoo, so it’s important to me that you’re happy and comfortable, so please say if something isn’t right.

 Sometimes people ask if we can design something for them before they actually book in for a tattoo.
 While I can understand the reason for asking this, the answer is no, sorry.
 We don’t have time to design things, for you to potentially say no to and not book in.
 It would mean were spending our time drawing and not getting paid for it.
 You wouldn’t go to a restaurant and ask them to cook you something first to see if you like it, before you sit down and eat.
 It’s essentially the same thing.

 In the time between making the appointment and the day itself, if you have changed your mind about parts of the design or location of the tattoo, it’s important to let us know before the day of the appointment.
 Designs are done with the body part in mind as this can affect how it flows and works with the body.
 So if this is changed then the design will need to be changed too.
 Although we do allow time in the morning to make minor changes to design, redrawing and adapting the whole thing will be time consuming and could mean less time you spend actually being tattooed.